Last updated : Tuesday, 04 March 2025

 Committee/Staff/Contacts

-For general inquiries, the primary contact method is through the league secretary at secretary@[email domain].
-This is the main point of contact for most league-related matters.
+For general inquiries, the league secretary can be reached at secretary@ (as noted in the contact information).
+This is the primary point of contact for most league matters.

 Contact Guidelines:

-• Contact only the relevant person for your specific query
+• Please contact only the relevant person for your specific query

 • No phone calls between 8pm and 8am